music dictionary : Ad - Ad

 addentrare(Italian) to drive in, to put in

-addentrarsi(Italian) to penatrate, to plunge into, to study deeply
+addentrarsi(Italian) to penetrate, to plunge into, to study deeply

 addentro(Italian) inside, well within